MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-mlflow-models-online-endpoints.md

     * [`mlflow-skinny`](https://github.com/mlflow/mlflow/blob/master/README_SKINNY.rst)
     * A scoring script to perform inference.

-> [!WARNING]
+> [!TIP]
-> __Workspaces without public network access:__ Azure Machine Learning performs dynamic installation of packages when deploying MLflow models with no-code deployment.
-As a consequence, deploying MLflow models to online endpoints with no-code deployment in a private network without egress connectivity is not supported by the moment.
-If that's your case, either enable egress connectivity or indicate the environment to use in the deployment as explained in [Customizing MLflow model deployments](#customizing-mlflow-model-deployments).
+> __Workspaces without public network access:__ MLflow models have to be [packaged before deployment (preview)](how-to-package-models.md#package-models-before-deployments) to online endpoints without egress connectivity.
+Azure Machine Learning performs dynamic installation of packages when deploying MLflow models which requires an internet connection unless model packaging is use.

 ## About this example